Biography

 February 2020 Arbery was pursued and fatally shot by three residents of the Satilla Shores neighborhood in Glynn County, Georgia.
 Local law enforcement initially did not make arrests in the case, and two local prosecutors recused themselves due to connections with one of the suspects, a former investigator in the local district attorney’s office.

 March-April 2020 For more than two months, the case received limited public attention.
-The lack of arrests and prosecutorial recusals raised questions about the local handling of the investigation.
+The absence of arrests and the prosecutorial recusals drew criticism from commentators and civil rights organizations regarding the local handling of the investigation.

 Viral Video and National Attention